 Evaluation of the Home Care Packages Programme and Consumer Directed Care

-The former Community Aged Care Packages (CACPs), Extended Aged Care at Home (EACH) Packages and Extended Aged Care at Home Dementia (EACHD) Packages were transitioned into the new Programme, however these are not required to be delivered on a CDC basis.
+On 1 August 2013, Home Care Packages replaced the former Community Aged Care Packages (CACPs), Extended Aged Care at Home (EACH) Packages and Extended Aged Care at Home Dementia (EACHD) Packages as part of the Aged Care Reforms.
+This has been a significant change to the way home care is delivered in Australia.

 In April 2014, KPMG was engaged by the Department of Social Services (the Department) to conduct an evaluation of the implementation of the Home Care Packages Programme, including the introduction of the CDC model of aged care service delivery.